maxamillion/maxible/README.rst

-In this repo you will find my laptop/workstation configs for both `Fedora Workstation`_ and `Red Hat Enterprise Linux`_ along with other random items I configure on lab machines and such.
+In this repo you will find my laptop/workstation configs for both `Fedora Workstation`_ and `Red Hat Enterprise Linux`_ along with other random items I configure on my workstation, laptop, or homelab machines and such.

 Usage - General
 ---------------